translate/translate/docs/commands/general_usage.rst

 Error Reporting
 ===============

-All tools accept the option ``--errorlevel``.
+All tools accept the option :opt:`--errorlevel`.
 If you find a bug, add this option and send the traceback to the developers. ::

   moz2po <other-options> --errorlevel=traceback